ElHombreSinNombre/apollo-graphql/README.md

     node index.js

-Then we can access to server in
+We can access to server in

 > http://localhost:4000/